Proudly serving the community since 1964!

 “Being a veterinarian isn’t just my profession, it’s a part of what makes me who I am.”

 Dr. Joy Harkins declared her plan to become a veterinarian during a kindergarten class project.
 Her earliest memories include diagnosing and treating her “sick” stuffed animals.
 Her passion for animals grew as she did.
-She graduated with a BS in Biology from Youngstown State University and went on to receive
+She graduated with a BS in Biology from Youngstown State University and went on to receive a MS in Physiology from North Carolina State University.
+She received her DVM from The Ohio State College of Veterinary Medicine and began working at Gahanna Animal Hospital shortly after in 2004.

 She enjoys all aspects of veterinary medicine, especially internal medicine, surgery, senior wellness, and preventative care.
 She proudly works alongside several local rescue groups.
 She is a member of the International Veterinary Association of Pain Management (IVAPM) and is certified in Acupuncture.
 She is a strong proponent of utilizing low stress handling to make veterinary visits a positive experience for her patients.